vladlpavlov/persidict/README.md

 `persidict` offers a simple persistent key-value store for Python.
 It saves the content of the dictionary in a folder on a disk or in an S3 bucket on AWS.
 Each value is stored as a separate file / S3 object.
-Only text strings, or sequences of strings, are allowed as keys.
+Only text strings or sequences of strings are allowed as keys.

-Unlike other persistent dictionaries (e.g. Python's native `shelve`), `persidict` is suitable for work in highly **distributed environments**, where multiple instances of a program run in parallel on a large number of machines.
+Unlike other persistent dictionaries (e.g. Python's native `shelve`), `persidict` is designed for use in highly **distributed environments**, where multiple instances of a program run concurrently across many machines.

 ## Usage
 Class 'FileDirDict' is a persistent dictionary that stores its content